ardnafla/ToDo-List-using-Flask-and-MongoDB/README.md

 Make sure that you are inside the project directory, where `docker-compose.yaml` file is present.
 Now, building and running the application server container and mongodb container using `docker-compose` :
 ```
-Building or fetching the necessary images and later, creating and starting containers for the application
+Building or fetching the nr3ecessary images and later, creating and starting containers for the application
     $ docker-compose up -d

 Go to http://localhost:5000 with any of browsers and DONE !!